akkigulati/JAVA/README.md

 # JAVA
-BASICS OF JAVA contains simple & important programs which  will help to develop programming skills in java.
+BASICS OF PROGRAMMING contains simple & important programs which  will help to develop programming skills in java.